Hiking the Kolekole Trail to Puʻu Hapapa on Oʻahu

 The Kolekole Trail to Puʻu Hapapa is one of my favorite hikes on Oʻahu!

-I have such a bias for Hawaiian dry forest hiking because I think it makes for the best trail running, but I love Puʻu Hapapa because of the climbing, the exposure, and crazy views in such a short distance!
+I have such a bias for Hawaiian dry forest hiking because I think it makes for the best trail running, but I love Puʻu Hapapa because of the climbing, the exposure, and crazy beautiful views, all located in such a short distance!

-However, Kolekole is one of the more unique places on Oʻahu because the barriers to access that prevent most people from even attempting the hike.
+However, the Kolekole Trail is one of the more unique places to hike on Oʻahu because the barriers to access the trail that prevent most from even attempting the hike.

 How to Access the Kolekole Trail?